HookGoh/TurSRGAN/readMe.txt

 The sample codes used for clustering the low-resolution global flow field into subdomains, as well as for pretraining the MLP models to estimate the Taylor microscales embedded in the low-resolution inputs, are also provided.

+Datasets:
+All datasets used in the sample codes are available online.
+The pretraining data of homogenous and isotropic turbulence (HIT), as well as the testing data of turbulent boundary layer (TBL) and turbulent channel flow, are available in the Johns Hopkins Turbulence Databases (JHTDB) (http://turbulence.pha.jhu.edu/).
+The datasets of the climatological wind and ocean surface current data can be found at the public website (http://doi.org/10.22033/ESGF/CMIP6.3749/).

 Requirements:
   -Python 3.x
   -keras